Viral video shows suspects arrested on Lamar

 - Propane torch

-Trent was found to be a convicted felon for Aggravated Assault from 2019.
+Trent was found to be a convicted felon for charges dating back to 2018 including theft, kidnapping, and aggravated assault.
 He also showed to have a revoked driver’s license.

 Harris was also found to be a convicted felon from a crime committed in Texas.